CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 Choosing the right crash-reporting plugin can greatly impact how you identify and fix errors in your app.

-Here’s a quick comparison of Crashlytics with other popular error-reporting tools for Capacitor:
+Here’s a quick comparison of Crashlytics with other popular error-reporting tools for React Native:

 -   **[Sentry](https://sentry.io/)**: Offers a free tier with paid plans starting at $26/month.
 Supports over 30 platforms and provides real-time error monitoring with detailed context.
 -   **[Bugsnag](https://www.bugsnag.com/)**: Starts at $47/month.
 Covers both mobile and web platforms, featuring automatic error grouping and release tracking.